 Young mushrooms start out with curved caps, but they flatten out as the mushroom ages.
 They grow anywhere from 2-8 cm in diameter.
 The coloring is reddish-brown at first but lightens to a golden brown.
 The spore prints of these mushrooms are a dark purple-brown.

 This one is called “wavy caps” due to the distinctive waves that form in this area as the mushroom ages.
 Its coloring is pale and yellowish, which is rare among these mushrooms.
-But its blackish-brown spores is quite common in the genus.
+But its blackish-brown spores are quite common in the genus.

 These mushrooms grow on wood chips, preferring areas rich in lignin.
 They can be found in the Pacific Northwest areas of the U.S., as well as in parts of Europe and New Zealand.